ni/ams-capabilities/PAtools Integration README.md

 # PAtools Integration

 This document describes the process of integrating a new BLS plugin/Driver in PAtools using the Template_PowerSupply_BLS module as an example.
 Other Templates are quite similar.
-If there are additionaly steps they are getting described in the PAtools Integration README of the specific template.
+If there are any additional steps, they will be described in the PAtools Integration README of the specific template.
 This document assumes you have the LabView side of the BLS plugin ready using [capabilities](https://github.com/ni/bls-capabilities) and the PXI target has the PAtools runtime installed.

 # Create PAtools driver